Predicting band gaps and band-edge positions of oxide perovskites using DFT and machine learning: Results and Discussion

 What are the main atomic and structural properties that determine the band-gap and band-edge corrections?
-The answer is shown in Fig. 3, where the input properties are ranked according to their contributions to the prediction accuracy based on GBDT model.
+The answer is shown in Fig. 3, where the input properties are ranked according to their contributions to the prediction accuracy based on the mean decrease in the impurity of the GBDT model~\cite{breiman2001random}.
 We find that the electronegativity, the energy of $p$ valence orbital of atom A, and the equatorial angle of the octahedral rotation are the main properties that determine $\Delta {\rm VBM}$.
 For $\Delta {\rm CBM}$, the main properties are the electronegativity, ionization energy of atom B atom and the equatorial angle of the octahedral rotation.
-We have also applied LRR, KRR and GBDT models to the data by excluding the discovered less-important features for each label and no obvious accuracy improvement is identified.
+For more advanced feature importance evaluation methods with higher local and global consistency and interpretability, we refer to the literature\cite{lundberg2017unified, lundberg2018consistent}.
+We have also applied LRR, KRR and GBDT models to the data by excluding the discovered less-important features for each label, and no obvious accuracy improvement is identified.

 For both $\Delta {\rm VBM}$ and $\Delta {\rm CBM}$, the equatorial angle determines the overlap between the orbitals of B and O in the directions parallel to the $a$-$b$ plane, which in turn, affect both VBM and CBM positions.
 Note that the dependence on the apical angle $\alpha_a$ is less than that on the equatorial angle $\alpha_e$ since the former affects the B-O orbital overlap only along the $c$ direction.
-Finally, we also note that the relative importance of the electronigativity, ionization energies, and rotation angles is higher for atom A than for atom B in determining the band gap.
+Finally, we also note that the relative importance of the electronegativity, ionization energies, and rotation angles is higher for atom A than for atom B in determining the bandgap.
 This is attributed to the larger contribution of the VBM correction than the CBM correction to $\Delta E_{g}$.